dfherr/geminabox-release/README.md

 The order is important as requiring bunlder/gem_tasks creates the rake tasks and this gem does not modify them after that.

+## Safety

+To ensure you are not accidently pushing your gem to rubygems there are two distinct safety messures.

+1) The rake release task is renamed to rake release:inabox, do not use rake release if you want to push to geminabox.

+2) The gem is pushed via the http post file request geminabox expects and not via the gem push interface.
+Rubygems should not be able to handly this post request correctly.

 # LICENSE